aquifer/aquifer/README.md

 Use the project, fork it, and submit PRs.
 We are responsive and will review them as soon as possible!

 ## Special thanks to...
-These guys are responsible for creating and maintaining Aquifer:
+These humanoids are responsible for creating and maintaining Aquifer:

 _listed in alphabetical order_
 * [Jeff Tomlinson](https://github.com/JeffTomlinson)